 Some research shows that adding coconut oil to your diet may offer certain health benefits, however, there is currently a lack of scientific support for any of the health claims about coconut oil.

-Research on the Benefits of Coconut Oil
+Health Benefits of Coconut Oil:

 Some studies suggest that coconut oil may provide these health benefits: